bihealth/seasnap-pipeline/documentation/config_examples1.md

 If results of some analysis steps are not computed for all contrasts, also the report must adapt by not including sections for those steps for a given contrast.
 See [`adding new snippets`](adding_rmd_snippets.md) on how to make snippet inclusion conditional.

+**included functional annotation methods so far:**

+- `goseq` for GO and KEGG over-representation analysis
+- `cluster_profiler` for MSigDb over-representation or gene set enrichment analysis

 ### Configure report

 In the config file under `report:` you can define a 'building plan' how to assemble the report from Rmd snippets.